Related ToolsGoogle WorkspaceNotionAsanaClickupMonday

 Rating: 4.3/5

-Pricing: Starter $7/mo (30GB) | Standard $14/mo (2TB) | Plus $22/mo (5TB) | Enterprise $24+/mo (unlimited)
+Pricing: Starter $7 per month (30GB) | Standard $14 per month (2TB) | Plus $22 per month (5TB) | Enterprise $24+/mo (unlimited)

-Gemini AI writes emails, generates presentations, analyzes spreadsheets via natural language, and summarizes docs — understanding context across your entire workspace.
+Gemini AI writes emails, generates presentations, analyzes spreadsheets via natural language, and summarizes docs - understanding context across your entire workspace.
+According to Forrester research, AI-powered productivity tools can deliver 300%+ ROI through time savings and improved collaboration.

 Key strengths: Real-time collaboration with live cursors, automatic revision history, inline comments.
 336% ROI over 3 years (Forrester).
 84 hours saved per user annually.